entn-at/codec-bpe/README.md

 ## 🚀 Updates
 **2025-03-09**
 - Added support for [FunCodec](https://funcodec.github.io/) from Alibaba DAMO Speech Lab!
-Use `--codec_type funcodec` when encoding audio with `codec_bpe.audio_to_codes` to encode using the FunCodec model.
+Use `--codec_model alibaba-damo/...` when encoding audio with `codec_bpe.audio_to_codes` to encode using the FunCodec model.
 Model paths on the HuggingFace hub are listed [here](https://github.com/modelscope/FunCodec?tab=readme-ov-file#available-models).
+See [here](#train-a-tokenizer-from-audio-files) for a usage example.

 **2024-09-20**

 - Added support for Kyutai Lab's [Mimi codec](https://huggingface.co/kyutai/mimi), an amazing new codec with a 12.5 Hz framerate!
-Simply use `--codec_type mimi` when encoding audio with `codec_bpe.audio_to_codes` to encode using the Mimi model.
-More info [here](#train-a-tokenizer-from-audio-files).
+Use `--codec_model kyutai/mimi` when encoding audio with `codec_bpe.audio_to_codes` to encode using the Mimi model.
+See [here](#train-a-tokenizer-from-audio-files) for a usage example.

 **2024-09-19**